nesWest/Wests-Maya-Module/readme.txt

-This repo is a collection of python scripts and plugins created for Autodesk maya I will try and outline any complex processes in this read me through documentation.
+This repo is a collection of Python scripts and Plug-ins created for Autodesk Maya.
+It is currently in progress and not complete.

 Installation
 1. Drag and Drop DRAG_INTO_MAYA.py into a Running Maya Window --2.
 Choose Shelf Tools to install-- Not complete

 TODO:

-add Better Updating Process (now must delete shelf save then DRAG_INTO_MAYA) add shelf configuration to config add preferred export locations to config add prompts on install for which shelves to add
+add Better Updating Process (now must delete shelf save then DRAG_INTO_MAYA) add shelf configuration to config add Rewrite shelf settings as an xml or JSON document. add preferred export locations to the config add prompts on install for which shelves to add

-References:
+References / References:
 library info for later:
 https://help.autodesk.com/view/MAYAUL/2022/ENU/?guid=GUID-C24973A1-F6BF-4614-BC3A-9F1A51D78F4C